City of Vancouver Book Award

 The City of Vancouver Book Award is a Canadian literary award, that has been presented annually by the city of Vancouver, British Columbia to one or more works of literature judged as the year's best fiction, non-fiction, poetry or drama work about the city.

 As with the City of Toronto Book Award, the award may go to one or more books.

 The award has a monetary value of $3,000.
 The prize is funded by interest earned from the city's publishing reserve, which was established in 1977 as a permanent legacy for writers and publishers.
 The fund received royalties generated from Vancouver's First Century: A Photo History of Vancouver, edited by city staff.
-The third edition of the book, renamed Vancouver: A City Album, for many years generated royalty payments for the fund.
+The third edition of the book, renamed Vancouver: A City Album, or many years generated royalty payments for the fund.